(it is impossible to forgo the obvious title pun)

 Retinol 0.5% in Squalane

 Equally, I was curious about this retinol but haven’t yet managed to squeeze it in my routine.
-It will have to wait till Greek summer is over.
+It can’t wait for Greek summer to be over.

 Buy it here for £4.90